kateharborne/SimSpin.jl/docs/src/index.md

     ```

 3. Construct an environment in which the observation is taken.
 This specifies the redshift of the galaxy, its inclination, the virial radius and the seeing conditions respectively.
-We will set redshift to be 0.05, inclination to be 70 degrees, virial radius to be 200 and use no blurring.
+We will set redshift to be 0.05, inclination to be 70 degrees, virial radius to be 200 kpc and use no blurring.
 See [Environment Constructor](@ref) and [Blur Constructors](@ref) for more details.

     ```
         > environment = SimSpin.Environment(0.05, 70, 200)